teskleja/hipanji.github.io/content/blogs/cereus-pro-a-hugo-theme.md

 Check the repository at [github](https://github.com/arhen/hugo-cereus-pro-theme).

 # Overview
-Cereus Pro come from Cactus-Plus with lot of changes in Readability, Accesibility, and Performances.
+Cereus Pro come from Cactus-Plus with lot of changes in Readability, Accessibility, and Speed Performances.
 This theme has been tested with some various testing tools like gmetrix, pingdoom, pagespeed and lighthouse plugin.

-There is so much things that I've changed then deccied to create new theme.
+There is so much things that I've changed then decided to create new theme.
 This theme based on my website [arhen.dev](https://wwww.arhen.dev).

 # Behind the name "Cereus"
-Because the original themes is [cactus](https://github.com/arhen/hugo-cereus-pro-theme), So I took one named that have same family with cactus.
+Because the original themes is [cactus](https://github.com/digitalcraftsman/hugo-cactus-theme), So I took one name that have same family with cactus.
 The genus Cereus was one of the first cactus genera to be described; the circumscription varies depending on the authority.

 ## Contributing
 Found a bug or got an idea for a new feature?
 Feel free to use the [issue tracker](//github.com/arhen/hugo-cereus-pro-theme/issues) to let me know.
 Or directly make a [pull request](//github.com/arhen/hugo-cereus-pro-theme/pulls).